H-1B Visa Stamping in India | Latest News, Documents & Process

 5. H-1B Petition Approval: A copy of the I-797, Approval Notice for the H-1B petition by USCIS.

-6. Employment Documents: This includes a letter of employment from the U.S. employer, labor condition application, a detailed description of the position, and evidence of salary.
+6. Employment Documents: This includes a letter of employment from the U.S. employer, a labor condition application, a detailed description of the position, and evidence of salary.

 7. Educational Certificates: Original and copies of all relevant degrees, certificates, and transcripts.